realworldocaml/book/book/testing/README.md

 Notably, `consume` doesn't just update the limiter, it also prints out a marker of the result, i.e., whether the consumption succeeded or failed.

+Now we can use these helpers to see how the rate limiter would behave in a simple scenario.
+First, we're going to try to consume three times at time zero; then we're going to wait a half-second and consume again, and then we'll wait one more half-second, and try again.

 ```ocaml file=examples/erroneous/rate_limiter_incomplete/test.ml,part=2
 let%expect_test _ =